-This distinction between “administrative act” and other complaints is difficult, but in doubtful cases it is advisable to assume that some administrative act has been involved and forward the complaint to the ombudsman.
+This distinction between “administrative act” and other complaints is difficult, but in doubtful cases it is best to assume that some administrative act has been involved and send the complaint to the ombudsman.

 The ombudsman introduced a telephone complaint procedure for prisoners.
 Calls on the toll free line to the ombudsman are limited to 12 minutes and are answered between 9 am and 5 pm weekdays.
 To contact the ombudsman the prisoner must enter their prisoner ID number, followed by their PIN, then press *#05.
 The prisoner will then be connected directly to the ombudsman’s office.
 These calls are not recorded or monitored.